kubernetes/enhancements/keps/sig-auth/2579-pod-isolation-policy/README.md

 **Allow:** Pods meeting the requirements of the allowed level are allowed.
 Violations are rejected in admission.

 **Audit:** Pods and [templated pods] meeting the requirements of the audit policy level are ignored.
 Violations are recorded in a `podisolationpolicy.kubernetes.io/audit: <violation>` annotation on the audit event for the request.
+Audit annotations will **not** be applied to the pod objects themselves, as doing so would violate the non-mutating requirement.

 **Warn:** Pods and [templated pods] meeting the requirements of the warn level are ignored.
 Violations are returned in a user-facing warning message.
+Warn & audit modes are independent; if the functionality of both is desired, then both labels must be set.

 [templated pods]: #podtemplate-resources